 a problem, or not…

 Some will recognise the “slip/hang on the changer” hysteresis phenomenon as a genuine problem,

 and some will not.
 To some it is a real dealbreaker, while others won't even notice.

-Some who do notice the problem will falsely conclude that it is caused by failures anywhere but at the changer-top, and may end up hunting for it in all the wrong places.
-One can damage good instruments that way.
+Some who do notice the problem will falsely conclude that it is caused by failures anywhere but at the changer-top, and may end up hunting for and attempt to fix the problem in all the wrong places.
+One can easily damage good instruments that way.